loghinalexandru/k8s-presentation/k8s.md

 ----
 #### Kubeconfig

-- Manages access to kubernetes cluster (plural)
+- Manages access to kubernetes clusters (plural)
 - Usually you can find it in ~/.kube/config
 - One file by default